 Phone: You may call counselors directly; however, counselors may be unavailable due to meetings, presentations, and appointments.
-You can leave a message, email, or schedule an appointment with our secretary, Christine Cochran.

 Scheduled Appointment: Now that your son or daughter is in high school, we prefer to meet directly with your student.
 The best way for your student to speak with a counselor in person is to first email their assigned counselor about their concern.

 Counselors are happy to meet with students before school, during office hours, snack, lunch, or after school for appointments.
-Students may also schedule an appointment with the Counseling Secretary, Christine Cochran, either in person or by phone.
-It is very difficult for counselors to speak with a walk-in parent/student at length since appointments have priority and schedules fill up quickly.
-If you have a question or concern, please phone or email your students' counselor.
+Students may also schedule an appointment with the Counseling Secretary, Lennette Buckland, either in person or by phone.
+It is very difficult for counselors to speak with a walk-in parent at length since appointments have priority and schedules fill up quickly.
+If you have a question or concern, please phone or email your student's counselor.